grz0zrg/fas/README.md

 RGBA frames coming from the network are converted into a notes list (an array) which just tell which oscillator from the oscillator bank will be enabled during the *note time*.
 Once processed the notes list is made available to the audio thread by pushing it into a lock-free ring buffer which ensure thread safety.

+There is a simple "sync" mechanism which compute time between frames and accumulate it, skipping any frames below computed *note time* (computed from FPS parameter), this is a good enough solution but may have some small latency edge cases due to network latency.

 A free list data structure is used for efficient notes data reuse; the program use a pre-allocated pool of notes buffer.
 This is actually the most memory hungry part because all is pre-allocated and the allocation size depend on slice height times FAS_MAX_INSTRUMENT parameter times note structure times frames queue size parameter... could probably be optimized by reducing note structure size as there is alot of pre-defined stuff made for convenience and readability.